Rethinking Scientific Modeling: Toward Physically Consistent and Simulation-Executable Programmatic Generation: Acknowledgments

 \section{Acknowledgments}

 The authors gratefully acknowledge the support from the National Natural Science Foundation of China (Grant Nos.
 U24A20177 and 52408553) and the International Collaboration Program of Sichuan Province (Grant No. 2025YFHZ0132).
+Y.Q. acknowledges the support of the China Scholarship Council program (Project ID: 202506240041).